catseye/Dungeons-of-Ekileugor/README.markdown

 *   random generation of reasonable dungeon levels, with rooms and passages
 *   the contents of rooms are not visible until entered
-*   levels populated with monsters, treasure, potions, and stairwells
+*   levels populated with monsters, treasure, potions, traps, and stairwells
 *   monsters persue the hero and engage in combat with hit points
 *   queued status messages
 *   progressively more difficult dungeon levels